Jammy2211/PyAutoLens/paper/paper.md

 Strong gravitational lensing, which can make a background source galaxy appears multiple times due to its light rays being deflected by the mass of one or more foreground lens galaxies, provides astronomers with a powerful tool to study dark matter, cosmology and the most distant Universe. `PyAutoLens` is an open-source Python 3.6+ package for strong gravitational lensing, with core features including fully automated strong lens modeling of galaxies and galaxy clusters, support for direct imaging and interferometer datasets and comprehensive tools for simulating samples of strong lenses.
 The API allows users to perform ray-tracing by using analytic light and mass profiles to build strong lens systems.
-Accompanying `PyAutoLens` is the `autolens workspace`, which includes example scripts, lens datasets and the [HowToLens](https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html) lectures in Jupyter notebook format which introduce non-experts to strong lensing using `PyAutoLens`.
-To get started readers should go to our [readthedocs](https://pyautolens.readthedocs.io/en/latest/) and contact us to join the [PyAutoLens Slack channel](https://pyautolens.slack.com/) where we are building our online community.
+Accompanying `PyAutoLens` is the [autolens workspace](https://github.com/Jammy2211/autolens_workspace), which includes example scripts, lens datasets and the [HowToLens](https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html) lectures in Jupyter notebook format which introduce non-experts to strong lensing using `PyAutoLens`.
+Readers can try `PyAutoLens` right now by going to [the introduction Jupyter notebook on Binder](https://mybinder.org/v2/gh/Jammy2211/autolens_workspace/master) or checkout the [readthedocs](https://pyautolens.readthedocs.io/en/latest/) for a complete overview of `PyAutoLens`'s features.

 # Background